DrVenkataRajeshKumar/S15-A/README.md

 ## Depth estimation of 300k overlay images
 ### [link to Depth images](https://drive.google.com/open?id=1JUupNIBdN-oZdGwyctPhyzOPpKqO3_86)
 * Tried the Depth model reference given [DenseDepth nyu-h5](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) and with few modifications able to implement nyu-h5 on the overlay bg-fg images.
 Depth predictions were not prominent.

-Tried other options for better predictions.
-Tried [KITTI ICCV](https://github.com/nianticlabs/monodepth2) and foundout better depth predictions than nyu-h5.
+* Tried [KITTI ICCV](https://github.com/nianticlabs/monodepth2) and foundout better depth predictions than nyu-h5.
 My intusion for poor depth prediction of few fg images is (*As menctioned erlier) becaue of poor selection of foregroung images i.e with some what blur margins

 ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/depth.png)